paradigmxyz/cryo/README.md

 # ❄️🧊 cryo 🧊❄️

-cryo aims to be the quickest + easiest way to extract blockchain data to parquet, csv, or json
+cryo is the easiest way to extract blockchain data to parquet, csv, or json

 ## Example Usage